MyNameIsBond/happynuxt/content/dependencies.md

 ---
 title: Dependencies
-description: Learn how to create a Nuxt blog.
+description: Learn how to create a NuxtJS blog.
 ---

 ## Dependencies!

-This website is a blog created in NextJS.
-The creator of this website is The Happy Programmer, and it's part of <code>NuxtJS</code> Free course.
+You will need to install Dependencies to be able to create a scalable

 ```bash
 $ npm i mounaki